JohnRGermany/MNISTClassifier/README.md

 **CAUTION: THIS CODE IS NOT TESTED.**

 The code was developed by myself in the simplest way possible.
-No finetuning or prevention of overfitting was made.
+No fine-tuning or prevention of overfitting was made.

 - The algorithm uses a *3-layer MLP* with a final *softmax* layer as its classifier.
 - The network is trained using *cross-entropy* as loss function and an *Adamoptimizer* with a set learning rate of 0.0001.